valkey-io/valkey-doc/docs/manual/patterns/twitter-clone.md

     HSET users antirez 1000

 This may appear strange at first, but remember that we are only able to access data in a direct way, without secondary indexes.
-It's not possible to tell Redis to return the key that holds a specific value.
+It's not possible to tell Valkey to return the key that holds a specific value.
 This is also *our strength*.
 This new paradigm is forcing us to organize data so that everything is accessible by _primary key_, speaking in relational DB terms.

 Followers, following, and updates
 ---